emqxarchive/emqx-docs-en/source/getstarted.rst

 Plugins
 -------

 The *EMQ* broker could be extended by Plugins.
-A plugin is an Erlang application to extend the *EMQ* broker:
+A plugin is an Erlang application that adds extra feature to the *EMQ* broker:

 +-------------------------+--------------------------------------------+
 | `emq_retainer`_         | Store Retained Messages                    |